|

 yield to force; never yield to the apparently

 overwhelming might of the enemy."
-"It is not big armies that win battles, it is the
+"It is not big armies that win battles,

-than lose five men to hard battle.
-Perspiration saves blood!"
-"He who gets there the fastest with the mostest
+blood!"
+"He who gets there the fastest with

-of others, or strikes out against injustice, he sends
+lot of others, or strikes out against injustice, he sends

 forth a tiny ripple of hope.
 That ripple builds others.